vacp2p/vac.dev/_posts/2022-04-12-introducing-nwaku.md

 We are working on [a set of features](https://github.com/vacp2p/research/issues/97) built into Waku that will provide the general security properties Waku users may desire and do so in a modern and simple way.
+This is useful for applications outside of Status that want similar security guarantees.
 As a first step, we've already made good progress toward [integrating noise handshakes](https://forum.vac.dev/t/noise-handshakes-as-key-exchange-mechanism-for-waku2/130) as a key exchange mechanism in Waku v2.

 ### Protocol incentivization